sampolgar/website/docs/NextJS.md

 - `getStaticProps` fetches the data for a single post
 - `getStaticPaths` tells Nextjs how many pages there are

+### getstaticpaths
+- `getStaticPaths` runs at serverside and called at build time
+- this means that the paths returned from `getStaticPaths` will be rendered to HTML at build time
+- getstaticpaths can't call an API endpoint
+- they can be used to make DB queries which won't be sent to the browser (to keep safe)

+### getstaticprops
+- `getStaticProps` runs at serverside and called at build time
+- this means that the props returned from `getStaticProps` will be passed to the page component at build time
+- getstaticprops can't call an API endpoint
+- they can be used to make DB queries which won't be sent to the browser (to keep safe)

 ## nextjs gitignore

 ```